Date of visit: 4 February 2019

 The Officers described staff-prisoner relations as good.
-They highlighted a decency drive, based on regular cell inspections to ensure prisoners have what they need and are looking after it, and a strong focus on cleanliness throughout the jail (including well-used bins in the grounds, and a ‘decency’ working party).
-They also mentioned the introduction of keywork and trained prisoner VR reps, and noted all prisoners involved in violence are interviewed and individual action plans prepared – all of which had contributed to improvements in behaviour and self-harm.
+They highlighted a decency drive, inc. regular cell inspections to ensure prisoners had what they were entitled to and were looking after it, and a strong focus on cleanliness (inc. well-used bins in the grounds, and a ‘decency’ working party).
+They also mentioned the introduction of A national scheme under which Prison Officers are given training and time to work one-to-one with around six prisoners, aimed at supporting their management and rehabilitation and trained prisoner Violence Reduction reps, and noted all prisoners involved in violence are interviewed and individual action plans prepared – all of which had contributed to improvements in behaviour and self-harm.
 Relations among staff were described as good, and new staff were made to feel very welcome.
 They felt the ‘Amends People Awards’, for both staff and prisoners, were highly valued throughout the prison.

 The prisoners said staff were friendly and helpful, with relations characterised by mutual respect.
-The jail was safe and self-harm low, and its cleanliness/decency and quiet contributed to a good living environment.
-Progression opportunities were ‘strong’, and frequent job and employment fairs involving outside employers, as well as keywork, were ‘very good’.
+The jail was safe and self-harm low, and cleanliness, decency and quiet contributed to a good living environment.
+Progression opportunities were ‘strong’, and frequent job and employment fairs involving outside employers, as well as Keywork, were ‘very good’.
 They noted a wide range of peer support mentors, with conflict mediation/resolution VR reps singled out in particular.
-Family support was ‘very good’, including regular all-day family and lifer visits, and free coach service for visitors (funded from canteen profits).
+Family support was ‘very good’, including regular all-day family and lifer visits, and free coach service for visitors (funded from Process through which prisoners can purchase items such as toiletries, snacks and clothing from approved lists agreed by the prison profits).